-Another great feature is the ability to add a link to web page such as a news site and My Pod will attempt to extract the content on the web site automatically so that Alexa can read it out to you through your Amazon Echo.
-Normal web/text-based RSS feeds are also supported so you can get Alexa to always read the latest content.
+Add a link to a textual web page such as a news site and My Pod will attempt to extract the content on the web site automatically so that your smart device can read it out to you.
+Normal web and text-based RSS feeds are also supported so you can always listen to the latest content.

 For Alexa, once you have enabled the skill and linked your Amazon account in the Alexa app, simply login using the same account here.

 Start by creating a playlist for your links.
 Once you have a playlist, you can add some links.
-When you have added one or more links to your playlist, ask Alexa to play your playlist or link or create a feed in My Pod to add to your favourite app that supports RSS feeds.
+When you have added one or more links to your playlist, ask your smart device to play your playlist or link or create a feed in My Pod to add to your favourite app that supports RSS feeds.

 My Pod allows you to play most things that the Amazon Echo and other smart devices support.
 See here for details.